simonhearne/octowait/README.md

 - Disable LED: `echo 'dtparam=act_led_trigger=none' >> /boot/config.txt`

 You'll need to reboot your Pi for these to have an effect: `sudo reboot now`

+## 7. Further improvements

+- The code assumes that the data from the Agile rates API is in reverse-chronological order
+- The graph and suggested delay time are roughly correct, within an hour anyway
+- An rPi is over-specified for this simple task, but it is easy to work with.
+An ESP8266 based board (like the [Adafruit Feather HUZZAH](https://amzn.to/2ZwxQlc) with [Adafruit eInk Display](https://amzn.to/2Aj0QEe)) would be cheaper and lower power.